fimbault/fimbault/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on reframing digital access.
-I'm co-editor of IETF GNAP and building open source.
+- 🔭 I’m currently working on reframing digital access.
+I'm co-editor of IETF GNAP and building open source
-🌱 I’m currently learning to be a dad
+- 🌱 I’m currently learning to be a dad
-👯 I prefer to program 🦀s than to eat them.
+- 👯 I prefer to program 🦀s than to eat them.
-🤔 I’m a serial entrepreneur, currently building acert.io.
+- 🤔 I’m a serial entrepreneur, currently building acert.io.
 Please reach out if you're interested.
-📫 You may reach me via [linkedIn](https://www.linkedin.com/in/fimbault/) or [twitter](https://twitter.com/fimbault)
+- 📫 You may reach me via [linkedIn](https://www.linkedin.com/in/fimbault/) or [twitter](https://twitter.com/fimbault)
-⚡ You may also subscribe to my [blog](https://blog.fimbault.com/) or to my [digital garden](https://hackmd.io/c9aIQ4lpTaia0st1QdbeJg)
+- ⚡ You may also subscribe to my [blog](https://blog.fimbault.com/) or to my [digital garden](https://hackmd.io/c9aIQ4lpTaia0st1QdbeJg)